Tiny-Home-Consulting/Dependiject/README.md

 ## Automated Tests

-To run the automated tests, simply run the command `swift test` in the terminal.
+To run the automated tests, simply run the command `./runtests.sh` in the terminal.
 The tests can also be run in Xcode.

 ## License